-Blog Tours: The Complete Guide To Virtual Book Tour Success
+The Complete Guide To Book Blog Tour Success

 What is a blog tour?

-A blog tour is similar to a book tour where authors would go to different book or coffee shops and speak about their books in order to promote them.
-The difference is that it’s a completely online “tour” taking place on book promoter’s blogs.
+A blog tour is similar to a book tour where authors would go to different book or coffee shops and speak about their books to promote them.
+The difference is that it’s a completely online tour taking place on book bloggers’ platforms.

-Note: although we’re saying “blogs”, this exact same strategy can apply to featuring on podcasts, YouTube channels, webinars, or any other type of online media.
+Note: Although we’re saying “blogs,” this same strategy can apply to featuring on podcasts, YouTube channels, webinars, or any other type of online media.

 During a virtual book tour, you find blogs with big followings of readers interested in your genre or niche.
 You then ask them for an opportunity to write about your new book.

 This is a great marketing opportunity for authors to reach a larger audience than a traditional book tour would.
-It also generates links that send interested visitors to your own website.
+You can use this guest post to add links that send interested visitors to your website and your social media platforms.

 A blog tour works well if you find the right blogs to be featured on.

-There are agents who can help you to set up your blog tour, but if you’d prefer to put in the work yourself, it is simple enough to do on your own as well.
+Some agents can help you set up your blog tour, but if you’d prefer to put in the work yourself, it is manageable.

-Most established blogs have built up a decent size email list.
+Most established blogs have built up a decent-sized email list.
 Let’s say minimally 10K subscribers, often way more.

 Even if your blog post gets read by 20% of their email list (a fairly average open rate), that’s thousands of readers who are newly exposed to your books.
-Multiply that by the number of blogs you tour on and you can see that reaching tens of thousands of engaged readers for free is not that hard to do!
+Multiply that by the number of blogs you tour on and you can reach tens of thousands of engaged readers!

-So don’t underestimate this marketing strategy.
-It can bring you and your book a lot of attention and publicity from an already engaged audience and ultimately help to sell your book.
+It can bring you and your book a lot of attention and publicity from an already engaged audience and ultimately help increase book sales.

 Blog tours help you